 \section{Introduction}

-The revolution of autonomous Graphical User Interface (GUI) agents is transforming human-computer interaction, enabling users to control mobile applications, web platforms, and complex desktop software directly through natural language instructions~\citep{wang2024gui,nguyen2024gui}.
+The revolution of autonomous graphical user interface (GUI) agents is transforming human-computer interaction, allowing users to control mobile applications, web platforms, and complex desktop software directly through natural language instructions~\citep{wang2024gui,nguyen2024gui}.
 At the heart of these agents lies the GUI grounding, the ability to accurately map textual commands to precise pixel coordinates on user interface elements~\citep{cheng2024seeclick,tang2025gui}.
-This fundamental task determines whether an agent can successfully execute user commands, making it the cornerstone of reliable GUI automation.
+This fundamental task determines whether an agent can successfully execute user commands, making it the cornerstone of the GUI automation.

-Recent progress in GUI grounding has been driven by supervised fine-tuning (SFT) with curated large-scale datasets~\citep{wu2024atlas,gou2025uground,xu2024aguvis} and reinforcement fine-tuning (RFT) with verifiable GUI-specific rewards~\citep{lu2025ui,luo2025gui,liu2025infigui}.
-Although these techniques yield strong performance, they share a critical weakness: the lack of self-awareness of their capability boundary, making it difficult to judge when predictions are reliable.
+Recent progress in GUI grounding has been driven by supervised fine-tuning (SFT) with curated large-scale datasets~\citep{wu2024atlas,gou2025uground,xu2024aguvis} and reinforcement learning (RL) with verifiable GUI-specific rewards~\citep{lu2025ui,luo2025gui,liu2025infigui}.
+Although these techniques yield strong performance, their confidence estimates are often poorly aligned with actual grounding correctness, making it difficult to judge when predictions are reliable.

-A reliable GUI agent should be aware of its limitations and accurately distinguish between what it can and cannot do~\citep{ding2025lvlms}.
-While this ability has been extensively studied in large language models (LLMs)~\citep{xiong2023can,tian2023just}, it remains underexplored in GUI agents.
-The reliability level of an agent is assessed by the alignment between its confidence and actual performance~\citep{ding2025lvlms}.
+\textbf{A trustworthy GUI agent should be aware of its limitations and distinguish accurately between what it can and cannot do}~\citep{ding2025lvlms}.
+Although confidence estimation has been extensively studied in large language models (LLMs)~\citep{xiong2023can,tian2023just}, it remains underexplored in GUI agents.
+The reliability level of an agent can be assessed by the alignment between its confidence and actual performance~\citep{ding2025lvlms}.
 In this paper, we first evaluate probabilistic and verbalized confidence for several general models~\citep{openai2024hello,bai2025qwen2,guo2025seed1,team2025kimi,coreteam2025mimovltechnicalreport} and GUI-specific models~\citep{qin2025ui} on the ScreenSpot-Pro benchmark~\citep{li2025screenspot}, which emphasizes high-resolution displays, smaller target sizes, and complex environments.
 Specifically, probabilistic confidence reflects token-level likelihoods for predicted coordinates~\citep{guo2017calibration,desai2020calibration}, while verbalized confidence captures self-reported certainty in natural language~\citep{lin2022teaching,yang2024alignment}.